-The NDGAP initiated the withdrawal of international protection status of 237 persons and issued a decision on withdrawal in the case of 349 persons in 2021, which is a huge increase compared to previous year (see AIDA report 2020 reporting about only 59 initiated withdrawal procedures).[1]
-The NDGAP did not provide a breakdown of the data based on citizenship and type of international protection status with regard to 2020.[2]
-In 2021 the withdrawal decisions concerned 218 refugees and 131 beneficiaries of subsidiary protection.[3]
+The NDGAP initiated the withdrawal of international protection status of 54 persons and issued a decision on withdrawal in the case of 42 persons (25 refugees, 17 beneficiaries of subsidiary protection) in 2023, which is a huge decrease compared to previous years (see AIDA report 2021 reporting 237 initiated withdrawal procedures, see AIDA report 2022 reporting 99 decision on withdrawal).[1]
+The NDGAP did not provide a breakdown of the data based on citizenship and type of international protection status with regard to 2023.[2]

-Contrary to 2019, the HHC is aware of one case from 2020 where the status of a refugee granted in 1998 was not revoked on the motion of the NDGAP as a result of the procedure.
-The authority initiated the revocation in line with the assessment that the circumstances based on which the status was granted have ceased.
+In 2020 the HHC was aware of one case from 2020 where a refugee status granted in 1998 was not revoked.
+The authority had initiated the revocation in line with the assessment that the circumstances based on which the status had been granted had ceased.
 However, during the procedure the applicant provided sufficient proof to justify his further need for protection.
-The HHC is aware of a case from 2021 when the NDGAP initiated the withdrawal procedure of a Palestinian beneficiary of international protection because the man obtained a Palestinian passport.
-Nevertheless, he clarified during the procedure that he requested the passport for administrative purposes and that he contemplate to travel to Palestine.
+The HHC is aware of a case from 2021 where the NDGAP initiated a withdrawal procedure for a Palestinian beneficiary of international protection because the man had obtained a Palestinian passport.
+Nevertheless, he clarified during the procedure that he requested the passport for administrative purposes and that he contemplated to travel to Palestine.
 Based on his statements and justification, the NDGAP terminated the procedure and thus, maintained his status.

-HHC is also aware of the case of a Pakistani man whose status review procedure initiated for the fourth time in four years.
+The HHC is also aware of the case of a Pakistani man whose status review procedure was initiated for the fourth time in four years.
 The applicant has been living in Hungary since 2013 as a beneficiary of subsidiary protection.
 He had a successful status review procedure in 2018 and 2019.
 In 2020, however, a new one was initiated resulting in status withdrawal with reference to classified data.
 This decision was successfully challenged before the court and the NDGAP eventually had to leave the applicant’s status intact.
-In 2021, a new – still ongoing – status review procedure was initiated against him.
+In 2021, a new status review procedure was initiated against him.
+As a result, the authority withdrew his status for the 2nd time, again with reference to classified data and the credibility of the applicant, but the decision was challenged before the court.
+In its judgment of May 2022, the court, having looked into the classified data files, found that the applicant was credible and quashed the asylum authority’s withdrawing decision accordingly.
 It is worth noting that the applicant won a case against Hungary in front of the ECtHR, regarding his unlawful detention during his asylum procedure.

 Withdrawal of the protection status based on national security grounds